Upon receipt of the letter requesting admission, the applicant will be sent an admission kit for completion.

 Upon completion of the review, an exit interview will be conducted.
 A laboratory review report will be written with corrective actions and recommendations for improvements and copies of this report will be sent to the laboratory, the Almond Board of California, and the AMS, Fruit and Vegetable Marketing Order Administration Branch.
 The laboratory will respond in writing to the report by implementing corrective actions and recommendations.
 A determination will be made by the Program Manager to accept or reject the laboratory for admission into the program, and the laboratory will receive a letter stating the outcome of the Program Manager's decision.

 Payment of Admission Fee

-A non-refundable admission fee of $7,200.00 must be paid in full to TSS before a laboratory is admitted into the program.
+A non-refundable admission fee of $7,200.00 must be paid in full to LATD before a laboratory is admitted into the program.
 This fee permits the laboratory to operate as an approved laboratory for the analysis of almonds for aflatoxin for one year.
 The fee will be reviewed yearly, and if necessary, adjusted to meet USDA operational costs.